Fox's Book of Martyrs

 place for an assault, an arrow shot from the wall struck him in the eye.
 At

-blind, but still desirous of attending the army.
-The emperor, having summoned
+but still desirous of attending the army.
+The emperor, having summoned the

-the states of the empire to assist him, resolved, with their assistance, to
+states of the empire to assist him, resolved, with their assistance, to attack

-attack Zisca in the winter, when many of his troops
+Zisca in the winter, when many of his troops departed

 The

-appeared in the center of his front line, guarded, or rather conducted, by a
+the center of his front line, guarded, or rather conducted, by a horseman on

 his officers had informed him that the ranks were all well closed, he waved his